Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 Using the univariate linear regression model based on second quarter GDP growth, my prediction for the incumbet's popular vote share in 2020 is 21.26% ; this is indicated by the blue point in the scatterplot above.

-The prediction interval associated with my 2020 prediction ranges from a lower bound of -4.1% to and upper bound of 46.6%, which is quite large.
-Moreover, the range in popular vote share predicitons across all the models spanned from 21.26% to 80.33%, suggesting my 2020 prediction model is highly sensative to the choice in the model economic variable.
-Overall, my prediction indicates the economic model of voting behavior might not be as clear cut as initially assumed, and in truth, my 2020 prediction is quite jarring considering how much of a landslide it would present relative to all previous elections in the dataset.
+The prediction interval associated with my 2020 prediction ranges from a lower bound of -4.1% to and upper bound of 46.6%, which indicates the large uncertantity associated with such value.
+Moreover, the range in popular vote share predicitons across all the models spanned from 21.26% to 80.33%, suggesting my 2020 prediction is highly sensitive to the economic variable chosen for my prediction model.
+Overall, my 2020 prediction and its associated uncertainity and sensitivity indicates how the economic model of voting behavior is not as clear cut as initially assumed.
+In truth, my 2020 prediction is quite far-fetched considering how much of a landslide it would present relative to all previous elections in the dataset.

 **Final Takeaways**